pivotal/docs-tap/multicluster/getting-started.md

     Select the URL that corresponds to the domain you specified in your Run cluster's profile and enter it into a browser.
 Expect to see the message "Greetings from Spring Boot + Tanzu!".

-1. View the component in the Tanzu Application Platform GUI, by following [these steps](../tap-gui/catalog/catalog-operations.md#register-comp) and using the [catalog file](https://github.com/sample-accelerators/tanzu-java-web-app/blob/main/catalog/catalog-info.yaml) from the sample accelerator in GitHub.
+1. View the component in Tanzu Application Platform GUI, by following [these steps](../tap-gui/catalog/catalog-operations.md#register-comp) and using the [catalog file](https://github.com/sample-accelerators/tanzu-java-web-app/blob/main/catalog/catalog-info.yaml) from the sample accelerator in GitHub.